Kroger will lay off hundreds of employees as online competition from Amazon bites

 As part of ongoing talent management, many store operating divisions are evaluating middle management roles and team structures with an eye toward keeping resources close to the customer.

 Kroger’s stock is down almost 9% this year as the grocer’s online rivals, including Amazon, take a bite out of their foot traffic.
-And Kroger is only looking to face more competition from its better-funded, more tech-adapt rivals.
+And Kroger is only looking to face more competition from its better-funded, more tech-adept rivals.
 Amazon is expected to launch its own grocery store chain as early as the end of this year.